Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Introduction

 Following the interesting results obtained during similar events \citep[see e.g.][and references therein]{pierna2011case,pierna2020applicability}, a chemometric challenge has been held during the inaugural edition of the ``International Workshop on Spectroscopy and Chemometrics'', organized by the Vistamilk SFI Research Centre in April 2021.

 The dataset provided to the participants contained the values for three milk quality traits for different milk samples along with the corresponding mid-infrared spectra.
-Mid-infrared spectroscopy (MIRS) represents a convenient and non-disruptive way to collect vast amount of data in a relatively cheap and fast way.
+Mid-infrared spectroscopy (MIRS) represents a convenient and non-disruptive way to collect vast amounts of data in a relatively cheap and fast way.
 In recent years, such data have been proven useful to predict several different quantities of interest in the dairy framework; see for example the results in \citet{cecchinato2009mid,mcparland2014mid,bonfatti2017comparison} for coagulation properties of milk, animal energy efficiency, and fatty acids concentration, respectively.
+Moreover, nowadays mid-infrared spectroscopy is routinely used in the analysis of cow milk samples in order to quantify fat, protein and lactose content, providing a convenient and reliable alternative to other techniques such as wet chemistry; see \citet{de2014invited} for a recent review on the various applications of MIRS in the dairy framework.
 Despite these advantages, MIRS data introduce some relevant challenges from a modelling perspective, such as high-dimensionality and the strong correlations among the variables (i.e. the wavenumbers).
 For this reason several different strategies have been explored in literature and readers may refer to the recent work by \citet{frizzarin_predicting_2021} to see how different machine learning and statistical techniques performed on such data.

 The primary objective of the competition was, therefore, to evaluate the ability of the participants to propose different regression strategies to predict milk quality traits.
 In particular, it has been required to provide accurate predictions for the traits exploiting only the information contained in the corresponding milk spectra.
 The variables to be predicted have been chosen in order to introduce some trait specific challenges, as it will be clear in the next section.